NYC’s subways have a built-in tool for preventing floods. Where was it last week?

 “We essentially came up with a system that I’ll loosely call a very high-tech window shade,” he adds.
 The Flex-Gate system involves a combination of tarp-like sheets of coated Kevlar and a restraining web of Kevlar that can withstand thousands of pounds of tension.
 With a simple crank, a worker can roll the gate out of its storage compartment along tracks on each side of the stairwell and latch it at the surface level, turning the gaping hole of a subway entrance into a waterproof seal.
 In tests, the system has been able to withstand 16 feet of water.

 “It’s a significant investment in the subway system,” says Laga, adding that the cost to install the systems at each station ranged from $600,000 to $750,000, adding up to more than $40 million.
-He stresses that the system isn’t designed to prevent damage from flash flooding, which is harder to predict and faster to inundate the system compared to a tidal surge.
+He stresses that the system is not being used to prevent damage from flash flooding, which is harder to predict and faster to inundate the system compared to a tidal surge.
 By monitoring forecasts and tides, Laga says, MTA officials can decide within hours whether the Flex-Gate system should be activated.
 Though there have been a few close calls, Laga says the system has yet to be deployed.

 Though the MTA is ready for the next storm surge, the flash flooding of last week’s Hurricane Ida underscores the challenge facing transit agencies like those in New York and Zhengzhou, China, where 12 people died recently when heavy rainfall flooded subway tunnels.
 Some extreme weather events can be predicted and planned for, but others can catch people and infrastructure systems by deadly surprise.